nelsonjchen/cowboystyle/README.md

 _If these images are not uploaded, CSS uploading will fail!_

-One more image that doesn't need to be uploaded but is nevertheless important:
+One more image that should be uploaded but is not required:
     * A 144dpi image of the subreddit text at 280x80.
 This image will be resquashed to the proper dimensions.
-The reason for the high DPI is to ensure that it looks good on Retina-class displays such as the ones on newer Macs, iPads, and Android Tablets.
+The reason for the high DPI is to ensure that it looks good on Retina-class displays such as the ones on newer Macs, iPads, Android Tablets, Windows 8 UI, and other HiDPI displays.

 ## Sidebar

 `sidebar.markdown` is the source for the sidebar.
-Since the styling may rely on the ordering of certain elements in the sidebar, the sidebar is placed under version control as well.
+Since the styling may rely on the ordering of certain elements in the sidebar, the sidebar is placed under version control as well. `sidebar.markdown` is currently run through Jinja2 and may incorporate more variables and features in the future.

 ## Guard (Ruby)

 A Guardfile has been provided.
 Run `foreman run guard` to automatically compile the SCSS and upload to tests reddits set by enviromental variables.
-It uses the following enviromental variables which you should set in `.env` for `foreman` to use:

-    REDDIT_SUBREDDIT_DEV_TEMPORAL=crazysimreddittest
-    REDDIT_SUBREDDIT_DEV_DAY=crazysimreddittesttwo
-    REDDIT_SUBREDDIT_DEV_NIGHT=crazysimreddittest3
+Currently, it monitors the CSS files and `sidebar.markdown`.

-## ToDo
+## ToDo and Future plans

 Unfortunately, the Ruby parts are not very clean and the Python parts are absolutely not Pythonic.
 It's a start and a good proof of concept though.
 It could be put into production at this moment, pending documentation and approval.
-However, massive refactoring, particularly in the Python code should be done before attempts at adding more features are added.
+However, massive refactoring, particularly in the Python code should be done before attempts at adding more ambitious features are added.

 ## Random Notes

 Modded Official logo from http://satedproductions.com/tmp/reddit/alien/ UCSB alien logo and variants from u/snifty.
+Initial version of toolkit and Tower by u/crazysim